The news comes after Emirates decided to drop its World Cup sponsorship, which began in 2006 and ends this year.

 Sony is reportedly set to follow suit, after Fifa was accused of botching an investigation into how the 2018 and 2022 competitions were awarded to Russia and Qatar respectively.

 A spokesman told Marketing: "Kia Motors Corporation will not comment on business decisions made by Sony or Emirates.

 "Kia has a current contract with FIFA to deliver a great sporting event to fans of football around the world.
 We currently have no plans to cancel that contract as our commitment is to the fans."

-Visa, another of FIFA's six major 2014 World Cup sponsors, criticized the investigation this week and pushed the body to make its findings "visible to all".
+Visa, another of Fifa's six major 2014 World Cup sponsors, criticised the investigation this week and pushed the body to make its findings "visible to all".
 Coca-Cola described the investigation as "disappointing", though neither company seems set to end their contracts.

 According to Bloomberg, Adidas last year extended its partnership with Fifa until 2030 and also has no intention to alter its plans.